The Carmelite, Victoria Embankment

 1991 – 1992

-For the atrium of the Carmelite, Brian designed five monumental cut-pile tapestries, four of which were compositions with a drop of up to 90 feet, and a series of stained glass windows.
+For the atrium of the Carmelite, home of Associated Newspapers, Brian designed five monumental cut-pile tapestries, four of which were compositions with a drop of up to 90 feet, and a series of stained glass windows on the Thames-side facade along the Victoria Embankment, and the Carmelite Street elevation.
 Designed in 1991 and completed in 1992, the tapestries totalled 3,365 sq ft.
 Brian says: “When I was initially approached to do a project at the Carmelite, they asked me to cover over the roof with stained glass, which I said wouldn’t work for for the space – it needed a different treatment.
 They asked my advice, and my solution was to link the floors together vertically with tapestry.
 The story unfolds to you in its complexity and simplicity as you move between floors, or look across from the lifts or walkways.
 The tapestries brought colour to the back of the building and made it a happening space where you’d want to be.
 I also designed a series of stained glass lancet windows on the river-side of the Carmelite – they could be seen at night from the Royal College of Heralds.
 They were rather pretty and slender: at points in the building there were such slender lines of real light, which the architect wanted to block up,” but eleven of these windows were made for those spaces instead.
-Carmelite House was the home of Associated Newspapers, and was demolished, and the project disassembled, in 2013.
+Carmelite Riverside was the home of Associated Newspapers, and was demolished, and the project disassembled, in 2013.